MrPinogris/guessingGame/helpPrograms/promts_for_gpt.md

 ## promt 2 for getting the info from the wiki

-make it in the format like this and don't give the name of the mob in any of the hints and put it in code format so I can copy it easyer:
+make it in the format like this and don't give the name of the mob in any of the hints and put it in CODE FORMAT (IMPORTANT) so I can copy it easyer: